ZjpWei/miMeta/README.md

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

 A copy of the GNU General Public License, version 3, is available at https://www.r-project.org/Licenses/GPL-3

-## Issues tracker

-Please use the [issues tracker](https://github.com/ZjpWei/miMeta/issues) to report any bugs or give any suggestions.